tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 To enable ESLint you need to copy configuration file .eslintrc to the workspace  ~/workspace directory.
 You can configure eslint, look at [configuring](http://eslint.org/docs/user-guide/configuring).

-Load up `js/ex2.js` in C9 and run it to prove the code is fully functional.
-Make sure you understand how it works.

-1. In this exercise, you will modify existing code for a simple note taking app.
-You will not add/remove functionality per se, but instead organize the code into a more proper module design and make it more flexible/reusable.

-2. Using what you learned about closure and the module pattern, modify your previous code to wrap all the functionality up into a simple object (call it "NotesManager" or something appropriate), with a simple API, consisting of:
-  - an `init()` method, which you will call from the outside when jQuery's `document.ready` event is fired, and pass in the data from the "database".
-  - a public method to add in notes "in bulk" after retrieval from the "database". hint: this can/should be called **before** you run the "init" method.

-3. Make sure you have a "private" storage of the `notes` data list inside your module.
-Why is it a good idea to keep the data "private" inside the module?

-4. What do you notice about the structure of this code as it relates to the DOM access and the usage of jQuery?
-Would it make sense to "generalize" this code so that the module didn't have hardcoded into it the various DOM elements it would operate on?
-Explore how you would modify the code in this fashion.
-What are the benefits and tradeoffs?

 Note that many of the highlighted issues are about things like indentation, and consistency of style, as well as syntax.
 That is because linters take readable code very seriously, and so should you!
 You should aim to have no ESLint warnings when you write your JavaScript or other programming code.

-### TODO 3 Test your understanding
-Once you have corrected for any ESLint errors found by the code linter (`js/ex2.js`), do the following.

-1. Locate all the ESLint errors and warnings and understand what they mean
-2. Correct the app to eliminate all the errors (make sure it still runs correctly!)
-3. Read up on the most common ESLint errors

 ## 4 Strict Mode